 You’ve probably heard that you should reduce inflammation—it certainly sounds bad (nothing inflamed can be good, right?)
 But inflammation has become a catch-all phrase for negative side effects, from brain fog to joint pain.
-It’s important to understand what it really means in order to be healthy and prevent disease: “Inflammation is your immune system’s response to an injury or an irritant, so it’s actually a necessary bodily function,” explains Freshly’s director of nutrition Brooke Scheller, DCN, MS, CNS.
+It’s important to understand what it really means in order to be healthy and prevent disease: “Inflammation is your immune system’s response to an injury or an irritant, so it’s actually a necessary bodily function,” explains Brooke Scheller, DCN, MS, CNS.
 When it becomes chronic or long-term, that’s when you need to be concerned.
 Learn how to recognize those signs and discover anti-inflammatory foods that can help reduce inflammation naturally.

 What is acute inflammation?